Solidarity as Social Transformation: Catholic Social Teaching in Public Life, Poverty, and Ecology

 Call to Action

-How do you practice solidarity in your daily life?
-Have you witnessed communities living this value in creative ways?
-Share your reflections below—your voice may inspire others to act with compassion and courage.
+How do you practice solidarity in daily life?
+Have you witnessed communities promoting justice, care for creation, or social transformation?
+Share your reflections below—your experience may inspire others to live this mission.

 Recommended Resources